-Enterprise Fund: A fund used to account for activities similar to those found in the private sector,
+Enterprise Fund: A fund used to account for activities similar to those found in the private sector, environment.

-Environmental

-Protection
+Environmental Protection

-Agency (EPA): Federal regulatory agency that provides for the protection of the environment.
+Agency (EPA): Federal regulatory agency that provides for the protection of the information across the entire organization, including finance/accounting, building permits, customer contacts, utility billing, etc.